odoo/documentation/content/administration/maintain/domain_names.rst

-      If you want to target a specific branch (production, staging or development), go to :menuselection:`Branches --> select your branch --> Settings --> Custom domains`, and click on *How to set up my domain?*.
+      If you want to target a specific branch (production, staging or development), go to :menuselection:`Branches --> select your branch --> Settings --> Custom domains`, and click on :guilabel:`How to set up my domain?`.
 A message indicates which address your CNAME record should target.

 #.
 Open your domain name's manager dashboard.
 #.
 Open the **DNS zone** management page for the domain name you want to configure.